 The Fund is authorized to issue an unlimited number of redeemable units.
 Redeemable units issued and outstanding represent the capital of the Fund.
-The Fund is not subject to any internally or externally imposed restrictions on its capital. bcIMC manages the capital of the Fund in accordance with the Fund's investment objectives, including managing the redeemable units to ensure a stable base to maximize returns to all investors, and managing liquidity in order to meet redemptions.
+The Fund is not subject to any internally or externally imposed restrictions on its capital.
+BCI manages the capital of the Fund in accordance with the Fund's investment objectives, including managing the redeemable units to ensure a stable base to maximize returns to all investors, and managing liquidity in order to meet redemptions.
 Clients may increase or decrease their participation in the Fund by purchasing or redeeming units on an opening date, which occurs the first business day of the calendar year.
 The CIO may, without notice, establish a purchase and/or redemption limit for a particular opening date.
 Unit issuances and redemptions occurring on dates other than the opening date are allocated on a proportional basis.

-The following is a summary of the changes in redeemable units outstanding during the period:
+The following is a summary of the changes in redeemable units outstanding during the year:

-2016
+2017 2016

-(in number of units)
+(in number of units) (in number of units)

-Outstanding, beginning of period -
+Outstanding, beginning of period 111.422 -

-Issued (note 5) 111.422
+Issued (note 5) 4.539 111.422

+Issued on reinvestment of distributions 23.535 -

+Consolidation of units (23.535) -

+Redeemed (30.757)

-Outstanding, end of period 111.422
+Outstanding, end of period 85.204 111.422